JavierMenRev/SelectionInLatinAmericans/README.md

 Each row is an individual and columns represent the proportions for each ancestry.

 PLINK FAM file:
-Sample information file (accompanying a .bed and .bim file) used to run ADMIXTURE.
+Sample information file used to run ADMIXTURE.

 ## Run AdaptMix